spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 ### (NotFound) Error

-If in step 2 you get an error message that includes `(NotFound)`, be sure to substitute your client pod name instead of using the example pod shown in step 2.
+If in step 2 you get an error message that includes `(NotFound)`, be sure to substitute your client pod name instead of using the example pod shown there.

 ### General Troubleshooting